 Girlguiding Cheshire Forest purchased an area of woodland in Sandiway in the late 70’s.The land had been left untouched for years.
 The ground was covered in fallen trees, brambles and nettles.

-Through hours of volunteer effort, 17 acres have been transformed into a thriving activity centre.
-This now comprises of a residential building (sleeping 24 plus leaders), campsites, habitat areas and activity areas.
+Through hours of volunteer effort, 17 acres were transformed into a thriving activity centre.
+This now comprises of a residential building, campsites, habitat areas and activity areas.
 The centre is used by Girlguiding members from all over Cheshire: Warrington/Widnes to the North, Middlewich to the East, Malpas to the South and Chester to the West.
-It is also available for use by other recognised youth groups where space allows
+It is also available for use by other recognised youth groups where space allows.

-The existing residential building was erected in the 1980s, is prefabricated and unsuitable for disabled members and mixed groups.
-It is expensive to heat and is showing signs of age.
+The original residential building was erected in the 1980s, was pre-fabricated and unsuitable for disabled members and mixed groups.
+It was expensive to heat and showing signs of age.
 In 2010 following a consultation process with our young members, the County Trustees agreed that a replacement residential building should be built.